 Hosted by: Neil deGrasse Tyson @neiltyson and friends

-StarTalk is an incredibly entertaining podcast devoted to all things space.
+StarTalk is an incredibly entertaining science and space podcast devoted to all things in the universe.
 It’s hosted by science popularizer and renowned astrophysicist Neil deGrasse Tyson (of Cosmos: A Spacetime Odyssey fame).
 StarTalk Radio bridges the intersection between pop culture and science with clarity, humor, and passion.
 Hilarity ensues as Tyson is joined each week by a large variety of comedian co-hosts, celebrities, and other special guests.

 Fun recent episode to try: NASA’s Vision for Space with Charles Bolden

 Hosted by: Brian Cox @ProfBrianCox and Robin Ince